Camile Velasco: Solo career

 In 2005, Velasco headlined a variety of gigs after signing with Universal/Motown Records.
 In the first half of the year, she performed at the Pro Bowl Concert in Hawaii; the Yeah Baby!
-Expo in Anaheim; a two-day concert for the 50th State Fair in Oahu; and in Phoenix and San Diego, where she sang the national anthem.
+Expo in Anaheim, a two-day concert for the 50th State Fair in Oahu; and in Phoenix and San Diego, where she sang the national anthem.
 Velasco also made appearances on American Idol and at the Gen Ex LA Fashion Week.
-When her first single, "Hangin’ On," was released, her demand increased, especially in the Filipino-American music scene.
+When her first single, "Hangin' On" was released, her demand increased, especially in the Filipino-American music scene.
 This led to several headlining concerts, including the two-day Fil-Am Unity Jam (A Night with Camile Velasco) 3-Style Attractions, Jam Sessions, and Lumpiapalooza 2 in California, as well as a concert with Gary Valenciano and IBU in Chicago.
-One of Velasco's more notable television appearances was a live performance on the TFC series World Musikahan with host, Ryan Cayabyab, which aired in October.
+One of Velasco's more notable television appearances was a live performance on the TFC series World Musikahan with host Ryan Cayabyab, which aired in October.
 In 2005, she also got her first spot on a magazine cover for the Arizona Republic's Yes magazine.

 In 2006, Velasco parted with Motown Records, but continued to perform around the US.
-In January, she made a rare East Coast appearance in New York, and made an announcement at a press conference that she would be joining the Filipino band, Aegis, for a US tour.
+In January, she made a rare East Coast appearance in New York, and made an announcement at a press conference that she would be joining the Filipino band Aegis for a US tour.
 Throughout the year, Velasco made appearances on American Idol and the Idol Tonight segment.
 She also performed enthusiastically in Hawaii, almost once a month.
-On her MySpace page, Velasco chose to release a new song-in-the-making, entitled "Da Da Da," that was met with a positive response from fans.
-In July, she took part in the filming of The Black Eyed Peas’ "Bebot" video.
+On her Myspace page, Velasco chose to release a new song-in-the-making, entitled "Da Da Da", that was met with a positive response from fans.
+In July, she took part in the filming of the Black Eyed Peas' "Bebot" video.
 Also, in September alone, Velasco performed at a two-day concert and birthday celebration for her and her manager, she was a featured act at the Festival of Philippine Arts and Culture in San Pedro, California, she was interviewed on LA TV, and she performed with fellow Idol alumnus, Jasmine Trias, in Maui.
-Before the close of 2006, she performed with IBU in Las Vegas, and briefly returned to the Philippines for a concert with apl.de.ap.
+By the end of 2006, she performed with IBU in Las Vegas, and briefly returned to the Philippines for a concert with apl.de.ap.